Equality, Diversity, Inclusion

 We will understand and tackle barriers for under-represented groups in athletics and bring athletics to new audiences.
 We will encourage all sections of society to participate in our sport.
 In particular, we will look at improving participation of:

 England Athletics wants to become a leading sport governing body in promoting equality, diversity and inclusion.
-We have appointed Karen Neale as our Equalities Board Champion and she will champion equality, diversity and inclusion in everything we do.

 - sports coach UK have a set of resources that coaches might find useful regarding equality, diversity and inclusion issues specifically relevant to coaches.
 Click here to find out more.